dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

  *NOTE*:
 - The tenant, role, and storage services use GRPC.
 If the Ingress Controller requires annotations to support GRPC, they must be supplied.

-6. Install the driver using `helm`.
+6. Install the driver using `helm`:

 To install CSM Authorization with the service Ingresses using your own certificate, run: